-A budget supplement is required if:

-the total project budget will be exceeded.
+A budget supplement is required if the total intervention budget is going to be exceeded.

-If the local partner has already made attempts to modify activities and expenses to fit the budget in line with the measures detailed above, and these are not sufficient, an application for a budget supplement can be made.
-The local partner shall then contact the responsible PMU coordinator, after consultation with the Swedish partner (if applicable).
-The coordinator shall send a budget change template in which the local partner fills out a suggestion for a new total budget and redistribution of the funds between the budget items, as well as motivates the need for a supplement.
-The budget supplement requires a contribution from the Swedish partner, where such a partner is a signatory to the project agreement.
-The local partner (and Swedish partner if applicable) will receive a written decision from PMU and, where the supplement is approved, a new financial reporting template and a revised and approved budget.
+If the cooperating partner has already made attempts to modify activities and expenses to fit the budget in line with the measures detailed above, and these are not sufficient, an application for a budget supplement can be made, provided that PMU has available funds to apply for.
+The cooperating partner shall then contact the responsible PMU coordinator, after consultation with the Swedish partner (if applicable).
+The coordinator shall send a budget change template in which the cooperating partner fills out a suggestion for a new total budget and redistribution of the funds between the budget items, as well as motivates the need for a supplement.
+The budget supplement requires a contribution from the Swedish partner, where such a partner is a signatory to the intervention agreement.
+The cooperating partner (and Swedish partner if applicable) will receive a written decision from PMU and, where the supplement is approved, a new financial reporting template and a revised and approved budget.